Forms Validation

 Note that $form->getErrors()

-returns a summary of all error messages, even those passed directly to individual
+returns a summary of all error messages, including those passed directly to

-elements, not just directly to the form.
-Error messages passed only to the form are retrieved via
+individual controls, not just directly to the form.
+Error messages passed only to the form can be retrieved via

 $form->getOwnErrors()